-- Purchasers only procure appliances that are Energy Star rated.
-Performance is also compared with performance evaluations from the California Energy Commission. - When dining halls are remodeled, availability of natural light is a high priority.
-Buildings have several "zones," which allow darker areas to be electrically lit, while areas with light from windows are not. - Dining Services primarily uses electric carts to transport food on campus. - Dining Services has switched almost entirely to "green" cleansers. - Dining is a stakeholder in UCSC's Power Save-Green Campus program as part of the Alliance to Save Energy.
+- When dining halls are remodeled, availability of natural light is a high priority.
+Buildings have several "zones," which allow darker areas to be electrically lit, while areas with light from windows are not. - Dining Services primarily uses electric carts to ٠ transport food on campus. - Dining Services has switched almost entirely to "green" cleansers. - · Dining is a stakeholder in UCSC's Power Save-Green Campus program as part of the Alliance to Save Energy.
 In 2010 the UCSC Green Campus interns received an award for a project called "Dining by Daylight" which has saved our department energy by utilizing daylight in our dining halls.